GFNiko/ChronoTrain/README.md

 - Once logged in, start the daily time recording using the appropriate button.
 - Enter a report of at least 50 characters.
 - Stop the daily time recording using the appropriate button.
 - Select a period to generate a PDF containing the daily report, the date the report was saved, the trainee's ID, and the start and end times of the corresponding day.

 ## Known Bugs
 - There is no time calculation implemented yet.
 The butttons check the beginning and end of users time, but do not calculate the difference.
 - No date frame implemented by now.
 Therefore, you cannot choose a specific time frame for the PDF output.
-Users get always all their corresponding reports.
+Users get all their corresponding reports.

 ## Background
 ### Customer: